Warrington South (UK Parliament constituency)

-Warrington South is a constituency represented in the House of Commons of the UK Parliament since 2019 by Andy Carter, a Conservative Party politician.
+Warrington South is a constituency represented in the House of Commons of the UK Parliament by Sarah Hall from the Labour and Co-operative Party since 2024.

 Constituency profile

 Warrington South is one of two seats covering the Borough of Warrington, the other being Warrington North.
 The seat covers the parts of the town lying south of the River Mersey, including Appleton, Grappenhall and Stockton Heath, the town centre and the Penketh and Sankey areas in the west of the town.
-It also includes the village of Lymm.

 Warrington is a historic and industrious town which grew significantly in economy and in population in the 20th century.
 Workless claimants who were registered jobseekers, were in November 2012 lower than the national average of 3.8%, at 3.3% of the population based on a statistical compilation by The Guardian.
 This contrasted with Warrington North at 4.3% of its population.

 Creation

 The constituency was created for the 1983 general election following the major reorganisation of local authorities under the Local Government Act 1972, which came into effect on 1 April 1974.
 It comprised parts of the abolished constituencies of Newton, Runcorn and Warrington.